 You don’t have to read up on learning objectives for too long before you run into the name of Robert Mager and hear about his performance-based learning objectives.
-These are also sometimes called three-part learning objectives or behavioral learning objectives.
+These are also sometimes called three-part learning objectives, behavioral learning objectives, or criteria-based learning objectives.

 This isn’t necessarily the only way to write learning objectives.
 Smart people have continued to think about training and the development of learning objectives since Mager’s time, after all.

 But even though there are other schools of thought about learning objectives, what Mager had to say is still solid advice in many cases.

 Mager outlines his theory about the best way to create learning objectives in his classic book Preparing Instructional Objectives.
 You can read our review of Preparing Instructional Objectives if you’re interested, and we highly recommend reading the book, which is informative, quick, and fun.
 Oh, and here’s a free online version of Mager’s book for you!